alaminkawsar/MLKit-PoseDetection-Jetpack/README.md

 # MLKit-PoseDetection-Jetpack
 This android project is based on pose detection using ML Kit and jetpack compose.
 CameraX is used for capture video frame.
-Official google mlkit used activity for the pose detection.
-But this project is made using jetpack compose which is modern toolkit for building native Android UI.
+Official google [ML Kit](https://developers.google.com/ml-kit/vision/pose-detection/android) has used activity for the pose detection.
+But in this project jetpack-compose is used for pose detection.